Alternatives to Medicine & Surgery courses at university

 - Speech and language therapy

-You may be able to transfer after the first year of your degree to the first or second year of a medical course.
-But this is quite unusual and should always be checked with the university.
+You may be able to transfer after the first year of a different degree to the first or second year of a medical course.
+This is quite unusual and should always be checked with the university.

 If you are considering this route into Medicine, be sure to research the funding position.
 You should consider contacting your funding body (SFE, SAAS) to check whether tuition fee loans are available for the whole course.
-Alternatively you could ask the university you are applying to as they should be able to advise you.
+Alternatively, you can ask the university you are applying to, as they should be able to advise you.

-There are other options – spend time researching and asking questions, and you may find something that suits you.
+There are other options – spend time researching and asking questions, and you should find something that suits you.

 Get in contact with the medical schools you are applying to, to see if NHS financial support applies.
 You will have to meet certain criteria.

-You may be eligible to apply for an extra support from your country’s funding authority.
-Visit their websites for more information.
+You may be eligible to apply for extra support from your country’s funding authority.
+Visit their websites for more information